Birth control from Nurx costs as little as $0 with insurance or $15 per month without insurance.

-It is entirely safe to skip your period by using birth control pills.
+It is entirely safe to skip your period by using combination birth control pills.
 This is because taking birth control pills virtually eliminates the need to have a period.

 During your monthly period, your body eliminates the thick lining of your uterus as well as the unused egg.
 However, when you’re on birth control, you don’t release an egg and your uterine lining stays thin.
 Therefore there’s no real need to bleed at all.